genesiscommunitysuccess/docs/docs/04_web/01_basics/03_inserting-a-grid.md

 More specifically, we will be adding:

 - a simple wrapper div for styling/sizing purposes
-- a `zero-ag-grid` component, which is our Web Component wrapper for AG Grid (a feature-rich high-performance data grid optimised for real-time, fast-moving data)
+- a `zero-grid-pro` grid component
-- an `ag-genesis-datasource` component, which makes the actual connection to the server resource and provides data to the grid
+- an `grid-pro-genesis-datasource` component, which makes the actual connection to the server resource and provides data to the grid